danb235/transcribe-live/README.md

 To record live audio while transcribing, use the `--record` flag:

-`python src/main.py --model base --source i --record`
+`python src/main.py --model base --device 0 --record`

 ### Command-Line Argument Details

 - `--file`: Provide the path to an audio file for transcription.
 If this argument is used, the program will not enter live recording mode.
 - `--model`: Select the Whisper model size (options: 'tiny', 'base', 'small', 'medium', 'large').
-- `--source`: Choose the audio source - 'i' for input (microphone), 'o' for output (system audio).
-- `--device`: Specify the device number for audio input/output as listed by your operating system.
+- `--device`: Specify the device number for audio input as listed by your operating system.
 - `--record`: Record the live audio to a file while transcribing.

 ### Basic Usage